sinaxin/Onkyo-Pi/README.md

   <tr><td>Radio station next</td><td>0x433</td><td>Jump to next stored radio station when radio is selected.</td></tr>
   <tr><td>Radio station previous</td><td>0x434</td><td>Jump to previous stored radio station when radio is selected.</td></tr>
 </table>

-##Test program
-Program is located in repo folder Onkyo_test.
-It serves for check all codes (0x0 - 0xFFF) on target device in 500ms interval.
-For data line pin 10 is used as default.

-Actual checked code is sent as ASCII through serial port and can be displayed in terminal.
-For serial port 9600b/s is set.
-Using terminal test program can be stopped, reset or user defined code could be used.

-Terminal commands:
-* p - pause/run command sending
-* r - reset loop (program start from 0)
-* hexadecimal number - number in hexadecimal format represents code that user want to test on target device.
-From this code automatical procedure will continue.